-Visit the WVBPH Web site at www.wvdhhr.org/bph/swap or call 304-558-2981 to obtain additional information or sources of information.
+Visiting the BPH Web site at www.wvdhhr.org/bph/swap or phoning 304-558-2981 can obtain additional information or sources of information.

-Disclaimer - The coverage presented in this program are under constant revision as new sites or facilities are added.
+Disclaimer - The coverage's presented in this program are under constant revision as new sites or facilities are added.
 They may not contain all the potential or existing sites or facilities.
+The

-The West Virginia Bureau for Public Health is not responsible for the use or interpretation of this information.
+West Virginia Bureau for Public Health is not responsible for the use or interpretation of this information.